 Even though the industry continues to grow, utility-scale renewable energy projects are still relatively new in some areas of the country.
 A “what’s in it for me” attitude can be prevalent in local rural communities.
 Communications programs should always include a transparent strategy that taps into the local mindset, via community participation (events, schools, meetings) as well as local media relations.

 Renewable energy communicators must be prepared for crisis.
 What constitutes a crisis?
 Lawsuits, fires, tornadoes, loss of life, construction and technology failures, permitting issues, NIMBYs, protected ground issues, noise, legislative changes…the list goes on.
 And while knowing what you might say and to which media outlet is great, what we’ve found is that the holes in the plan lie in who didn’t get the word.
-Whether that’s the local community or policy and lawmakers.
+That may be the local community, policy and lawmakers, or even your own team members.
 Where are the holes in your plan?

 Communicating that yours is a trustworthy brand is paramount in this space.
 Don’t overlook how critical it is that for people to listen to you, they must trust you.
-Trust is built in a multitude of ways, but consistency in communication is key, and in-person touches (events, meetings, opening of your doors) don’t hurt either.
+Trust is built in a multitude of ways, but consistency in communication is key.
+While in-person touches (events, meetings, opening of your doors) were a hallmark of relationship-building in this industry for many years, COVID-era online webinars and video calls also go a long way to create the sense of community renewable energy brands need to build trust.

 All companies, large and small, in the renewable energy industry run into the same challenges communicating their value to investors, community partners, environmentalists, naysayers, legislators, and consumers.
 For the last decade, INK has worked to mitigate these communication challenges and tell the renewable energy story.
 We are passionate in our belief that the world is a better place with renewable energy in it, and we work with massive enterprises and brand new start-ups, in wind, solar, biofuels, hydro, and geothermal, to help ensure they continue to make a difference.